dmamujee/Poker-Probability-Calculator/README.md

 # Poker-Probability-Calculator

+ShortDeck Modification: Remove all face cards, 10 is highest card.

 A program that will calculate the odds of each hand winning a poker hand Start Date: December 23rd, 2015